+In the cooling mode, the orifice is pushed into its seat, forcing refrigerant to flow through the metered hole in the center of the orifice.
 In the heating mode, the orifice moves back off its seat, allowing refrigerant to flow unmetered around the outside of the orifice.